nixworks/public/news/2013/08/20/README.md

 Security forces in Egypt arrest the leader of the Muslim Brotherhood, Mohammad Badie, as the interim government continues a crackdown on Islamists.

 ### [United States Senator Ted Cruz of Texas announces that he wants to renounce his Canadian citizenship, fueling speculation about a presidential run in 2016. ](/news/2013/08/20/united-states-senator-ted-cruz-of-texas-announces-that-he-wants-to-renounce-his-canadian-citizenship-fueling-speculation-about-a-presidenti.md)
-_Context: 2016 U.S. presidential election, Ted Cruz, Texas, United States Senator_
+_Context: Ted Cruz, Texas, United States Senator, United States presidential election, 2016_

 ## [Previous Day...](/news/2013/08/19/index.md)